PoomSmart/YTUHD/README.md

 ### VP9

 - As of YouTube 20.47.3, the built-in software VP9 decoder (`HAMVPXVideoDecoder`) was removed.
-- On versions where `HAMVPXVideoDecoder` is absent, YTUHD provides `YTUHDVPXVideoDecoder` (libvpx-backed).
+- YTUHD provides `YTUHDVPXVideoDecoder` (libvpx-backed) and replaces the original `HAMVPXVideoDecoder` on app versions that still have it.
 - On devices with hardware VP9 decode support, VideoToolbox hardware decode is used.
-- On older devices, VP9 can still run through software decode.
+- On older devices, VP9 can still run through software decode (`YTUHDVPXVideoDecoder`).

 ### AV1

-- As of YouTube 19.28.1, YTUHD adds a software AV1 decoder path (`YTUHDDav1dVideoDecoder`) for apps/devices that do not provide native AV1 software decode.
+- As of YouTube 19.28.1, YTUHD adds a software AV1 decoder path (`YTUHDDav1dVideoDecoder`) for devices that do not provide native AV1 software decode.
 - If hardware AV1 decode is unavailable and YouTube does not provide `HAMDav1dVideoDecoder`, YTUHD provides `YTUHDDav1dVideoDecoder` (dav1d-backed).
+- `YTUHDDav1dVideoDecoder` replaces the original `HAMDav1dVideoDecoder` on app versions that have it.
 - `Apply film grain` and decode thread controls are forwarded into the dav1d config.

 ## Server ABR